Oklahoma Spine Hospital $1.1M Data Breach Settlement

 When is the Oklahoma Spine Hospital data breach settlement payout date?

-Payments and credit monitoring codes will be issued to approved claimants 70 days after after the court grants final approval of the settlement or within 21 days of the date that the claim is approved, whichever is later.
+The settlement administrator will issue payments and credit monitoring codes to approved claimants 70 days after after the court grants final approval of the settlement or within 21 days of the date the administrator approves the claim, whichever is later.

 Why is there a class action settlement?

-The class action lawsuit was filed after Oklahoma Spine Hospital experienced a data breach in July 2024, which may have exposed sensitive personal, financial and protected health information.
-Plaintiffs alleged that the hospital failed to adequately protect this information.
+The class action lawsuit alleged Oklahoma Spine Hospital experienced a data breach in July 2024 that may have exposed sensitive personal, financial and protected health information.
+The plaintiffs alleged that the hospital failed to adequately protect this information.

 Oklahoma Spine Hospital denies any wrongdoing but agreed to settle to avoid the expense and uncertainties of further litigation and a possible trial.